AdaCore/gsh/README.md

 License
 -------

-Unless stated otherwise files are provided under terms of the GNU General Public License version 3.
+All files are provided under terms of the GNU General Public License version 3.

 The project includes fragments of other projects with licenses compatible with the GNU General Public License version 3: